 Courtney has a great series – How to Live in the Land of Enough.

-This site is run by Joshua Becker.
+Becoming Minimalist is run by Joshua Becker.
 I find this site particularly interesting, considering Joshua is part of a family of four.
-Throwing children into the mix, represents an even greater challenge for minimalists.
+Throwing children into the mix represents an even greater challenge for minimalists.

 I also love Joshua’s down to earth writing style.

-This site has some fantastic minimalist images, not to mention many excellent posts.
+The Miss Minimalist site has some fantastic minimalist images, not to mention many excellent posts.